PCSK9: Skin and inflammation

-Other functions of PCSK9
+Differentiation

 PCSK9 may also have a role in the differentiation of cortical neurons.

 Clinical significance

 Variants of PCSK9 can reduce or increase circulating cholesterol.
 LDL-particles are removed from the blood when they bind to LDLR on the surface of cells, including liver cells, and are taken inside the cells.
 When PCSK9 binds to an LDLR, the receptor is destroyed along with the LDL particle.
 PCSK9 degrades LDLR by preventing the hairpin conformational change of LDLR.
 If PCSK9 does not bind, the receptor will return to the surface of the cell and can continue to remove LDL-particles from the bloodstream.

 Other variants are associated with a rare autosomal dominant familial hypercholesterolemia (HCHOLA3).
 The mutations increase its protease activity, reducing LDLR levels and preventing the uptake of cholesterol into the cells.

 In humans, PCSK9 was initially discovered as a protein expressed in the brain.
 However, it has also been described in the kidney, the pancreas, liver and small intestine.
 Recent evidence indicate that PCSK9 is highly expressed in arterial walls such as endothelium, smooth muscle cells, and macrophages, with a local effect that can regulate vascular homeostasis and atherosclerosis.
 Accordingly, it is now very clear that PCSK9 has pro-atherosclerotic effects and regulates lipoprotein synthesis.

 As PCSK9 binds to LDLR, which prevents the removal of LDL-particles from the blood plasma, several studies have determined the potential use of PCSK9 inhibitors in the treatment of hyperlipoproteinemia (commonly called hypercholesterolemia).
 Furthermore, loss-of-function mutations in the PCSK9 gene result in lower levels of LDL and protection against cardiovascular disease.

 In addition to its lipoprotein synthetic and pro-atherosclerotic effects, PCSK9 is involved in glucose metabolism and obesity, regulation of re-absorption of sodium in the kidney which is relevant in hypertension.
 Furthermore, PCSK9 may be involved in bacterial or viral infections and sepsis.
 In the brain the role of PCSK9 is still controversial and may be either pro-apoptotic or protective in the development of the nervous system.
-PCSK9 levels have been detected in the cerebrospinal fluid at a 50-60 times lower level than in serum.
+PCSK9 levels have been detected in the cerebrospinal fluid at a 50–60 times lower level than in serum.

-Clinical marker
+Biomarker

 A multi-locus genetic risk score study based on a combination of 27 loci including the PCSK9 gene, identified individuals at increased risk for both incident and recurrent coronary artery disease events, as well as an enhanced clinical benefit from statin therapy.
 The study was based on a community cohort study (the Malmo Diet and Cancer study) and four additional randomized controlled trials of primary prevention cohorts (JUPITER and ASCOT) and secondary prevention cohorts (CARE and PROVE IT-TIMI 22).